rozeridilar/LearningReactNative/README.md

 # Learning React Native ⚡️
-Hello there, I am so new to React Native Development, and would like to share all my notes here!
+Hello there, I am originally an IOS developer and sooo new to React Native Development, here I share all the notes I have:)
+Welcome to my React Native Journey!

-## #1 The IDE
+## The IDE
 I am still struggling with finding the best ide and extensions, since I come from a swift background these all so new to me!
 However I found great recommendations in below links that helped me a quite a lot:

 https://medium.com/react-native-training/vscode-for-react-native-526ec4a368ce